ctibordudahcl/ASoC_GitLab/README.md

-# HCL AppScan SAST GitLab CI/CD
+# HCL AppScan on Cloud for GitLab CI/CD
 Your code is better and more secure with HCL AppScan.

-The HCL AppScan SAST GitLab CI/CD enables you to run static analysis security testing (SAST) against the files in your repository.
-The SAST scan identifies security vulnerabilities in your code and stores the results in AppScan on Cloud.
+The HCL AppScan on Cloud for GitLab CI/CD enables you to run static analysis security testing (SAST) against the files in your repository and/or dynamic analysis security testint (DAST) against a running web application or REST APIs.
+The SAST scan identifies security vulnerabilities in your code and DAST scan in your deployed application and both store the results in AppScan on Cloud.

 # Usage
 ## Register